 First off, before you start trying to conceive, get blood work done to check your thyroid levels (TSH, free T3, free T4); FSH & LH (important fertility makers); iron and ferritin; folate and B12.
 You’ll want to know your levels to maximize your chances and to correct any deficiencies that might delay the process or prevent pregnancy.
 For example, healthy thyroid and iron levels are critical for pregnancy and a healthy baby.

 My pregnancy diet post details what you should be eating.
-Plenty of good fats, organic animal proteins, mineral-rich veggies, and fermented foods to build up healthy gut flora you’ll pass along to your baby to become the base of his/her immune system.
+Plenty of good fats, organic animal proteins, mineral-rich veggies, and probiotics and fermented foods to build up healthy gut flora you’ll pass along to your baby to become the base of his/her immune system.
 Pre-conception is a time to be really focusing on a nutrient dense diet.

 I recommend krill oil for fatty acids, this fertili-tea to regulate cycles and maximize hormone levels, and a good quality multi.
 Take a probiotic if you struggle with any digestive issues like bloating, constipation, diarrhea, or candida.
 It is so important to build up your healthy gut flora for a healthy baby.